flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPados3/settings.md

         ![flypad-settings-atsu-aoc-telex-warning](../../assets/flypados3/flypad-settings-atsu-aoc-telex-warning.png)

-- Error Reporting
-    - Enables error reports to be sent to Sentry.io to allow the FlyByWire team to easier find and fix issues with the aircraft.
 - Simbrief Username/Pilot ID
     - See [next chapter](#simbrief-integration.)
+- Automatically Import SimBrief Data
+    - Imports latest SimBrief flight automatically when starting the flyPad.
 - Hoppie User ID:
     - Unique logon code that is used to identify the user for the Hoppie ACARS communication.
     - See [Create a logon code](../hoppie.md#create-a-logon-code) in our documentation for Hoppie ACARS.
+- Error Reporting
+    - Enables error reports to be sent to Sentry.io to allow the FlyByWire team to easier find and fix issues with the aircraft.

 ### simBrief Integration